NaCI/docs/android/coroutines.md

 It produces the following output

+> I'm sleeping 0 ...
+> I'm sleeping 1 ...
-> I'm sleeping 0 ...<br>I'm sleeping 1 ...<br>I'm sleeping 2 ...<br>Exception in thread "main" kotlinx.coroutines.TimeoutCancellationException: Timed out waiting for 1300 ms
+> I'm sleeping 2 ...
+> Exception in thread "main" kotlinx.coroutines.TimeoutCancellationException: Timed out waiting for 1300 ms

 **withTimeoutOrNull** function that is similar to **withTimeout** but returns null on timeout instead of throwing an exception